pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/_index.md

   link: get-started/
   icon: aws
 providers:
-  description: Provision hundreds of AWS cloud resources with either the AWS Classic or AWS Native provider.
-The AWS Native provider is in preview status, with same-day access to AWS resources available in the AWS Cloud Control API.
-While AWS Classic remains fully supported, try AWS Native if you need AWS resources not available in the classic version.
+  description: Provision hundreds of AWS cloud resources with either the AWS Classic or AWS Native Cloud Control provider.
+The AWS Native Cloud Control provider is in preview status, with same-day access to AWS resources available in the AWS Cloud Control API.
+While AWS Classic remains fully supported, try AWS Native Cloud Control if you need AWS resources not available in the classic version.
   provider_list:
   - display_name: AWS Classic
     recommended: true